PrernaSingh587/PrernaSingh587/README.md

 <h2 align="center">A Tech Enthusiast from India</h2>

 - 😄 Pronouns: She/Her
-- 🌱 Currently involved in stuffs related to MERN stack, Blockchain, System Design etc...
+- 🌱 Exploring distributed systems.
 - 🔭 Love to LEETCODE..!
 - 👯 I’m looking to collaborate on some cool projects with sharp learning curve
 - ⚡ Also, an avid reader, basketball enthusiast, web shows freak and love to mentor and motivate people.
-- ✨ SWE Intern at Qualcomm'22, Groww'21
+- ✨ SDE-2 Qualcomm, Intern @ Groww'21
 - 📫 How to reach me:  <br>
    Linkedin : https://www.linkedin.com/in/prerna-singh-497448177/
    <br>